Herbs To Use For Common Issues Your Rabbitry

 Common Uses For Chamomile

 Chamomile has a very high component of anti-inflammatory which is often overlooked.
 It would be very beneficial to salves and sprays for calming rashes.
+Its anti-inflammatory properties are helpful in reducing inflammation caused by fleabites and rashes from contact with a substance the animal is allergic to.

-The plant is a very effective digestive aid and is safe for young animals.
-Though it should be avoided by animals with high allergies to ragweed.
-Its anti-inflammatory properties are helpful in reducing inflammation caused by fleabites and rashes from contact with substance the animal is allergic to.
+The plant is a very effective digestive remedy and aid and is safe for young animals.
+However, it should be avoided by animals with high allergies to ragweed.

 Chamomile works as an eyewash, make it a little stronger then you want to drink and strain the substance through a coffee filter.
 Syringe into the eye.